 In addition, the lack of effective treatment options disrupts employment, educational, and social opportunities for patients, forcing some onto disability and leading to substantial lost potential for both the individual and society.

-- Implementing the research recommendations of the National Commission on Digestive Diseases, to expand the FGIMDs research portfolio at the NIH National Institute of Diabetes and Digestive and Kidney Diseases.
-These research recommendations largely focus on improving basic understanding of these conditions and their underlying mechanisms so that both diagnosis and treatment can advance.
+- Ensure that the research recommendations of the National Commission on Digestive Diseases were put into action, expanding the research portfolio at the NIH National Institute of Diabetes and Digestive and Kidney Diseases.
+This focused on deepening the understanding of FGIMDs and their underlying mechanisms, paving the way for better diagnosis and treatment options.

-- Exploring opportunities for the National Institutes of Health (NIH) to partner with the Department of Defense and the Department of Veterans Affairs to increase research and improve patient care regarding FGIMDs that commonly impact veterans and active duty military personnel.
+- Foster collaboration between the National Institutes of Health (NIH), the Department of Defense, and the Department of Veterans Affairs.
+This collaboration has significantly advanced research and patient care for FGIMDs, particularly those that impact veterans and active-duty military personnel.